 Somerset House – Fountain Court

 Somerset House’s 55 jets make up the Edmond J Safra Fountain Court.
-The courtyard is used frequently for film screenings and other special events, and is an amazing backdrop if you’re planning to take some nice photos of your kids splashing around.
-It’s great for older and younger kids alike, and parents will find plenty of seats surrounding the court with a cafe within short distance.
+The courtyard is used frequently for film screenings and other special events and is an amazing backdrop if you’re planning to take some nice photos of your kids splashing around.
+It’s great for older and younger kids alike, and parents will find plenty of seats surrounding the court with a cafe within a short distance.
 To avoid disappointment, make sure to visit the Somerset House website for opening times.

 Southbank fountains is the perfect place for kids to enjoy a splash or two while sightseeing in Central London.

 These fountains are very clever and can be pretty unpredictable.
 It’s perfect for running in and outside and is great for older kids who enjoy an algorithmic challenge.
 You can let your toddler paddle a little, too, as the jets are soft enough.